 Rolling files do double duty

 “I’m always in danger of knocking over my coffee on a small desk.
-Rolling files not only store what you need, but can roll out to act as an extra work surface (and the perfect spot for your coffee) when you don’t have room for a large desk.”
+Rolling files not only store what you need, but you can pull them out for an extra work surface (and the perfect spot for your coffee) when you don’t have room for a large desk.”

 “The light design of the Ellis desk helps offices look open and airy.
 I love pairing two of them back to back if you’re sharing an office — it keeps the room from looking too full and is a huge work surface if just one of you happens to be working.”